Entityless/GMiner-DEMO/README.md

 # G-Miner

-G-Miner is a general distributed system aimed at general graph mining.
+G-Miner is a general distributed system aimed at graph mining over large-scale graphs.

-G-Miner, a distributed toolkit, a popular framework for large-scale graph processing.
-G-Miner adopts a number of state-of-art graph based algorithms and formulates a set of key operations in graph processing related fields.
-We implement these operations as the APIs of G-Miner, which provide strong performance guarantees due to the bounds on computation and memory.
-Over and above them, G-Miner itself has a high parallelism with both CPU and network as well.
+Graph mining is one of the most important areas in data mining.
+However, scalable solutions for graph mining are still lacking as existing studies focus on sequential algorithms.
+While many distributed graph processing systems have been proposed in recent years, most of them were designed to parallelize computations such as PageRank and Breadth-First Search that keep states on individual vertices and propagate updates along edges.
+Graph mining, on the other hand, may generate many subgraphs whose number can far exceed the number of vertices.
+This inevitably leads to much higher computational and space complexity rendering existing graph systems inefficient.
+We propose G-Miner, a distributed system with a new architecture designed for general graph mining.
+G-Miner adopts a unified programming framework for implementing a wide range of graph mining algorithms.
+We model subgraph processing as independent tasks, and design a novel task pipeline to streamline task processing for better CPU, network and I/O utilization.

 ## Feature Highlights